louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### Hydromorphone hydrochloride [^5d4c7a21].
 FDA (2025).
 Medium credibility.

 Contraindications regarding the use of hydromorphone hydrochloride IV (also known as Dilaudid, Dilaudid):
 - Known or suspected gastrointestinal obstruction, including paralytic ileus.: maintain strict aseptic technique during epidural administration of hydromorphone.
-- Significant respiratory depression: assess respiratory function before starting treatment.
+- **Significant respiratory depression**: assess respiratory function before starting treatment.

 ---

 ### Hydromorphone hydrochloride [^f1cfbced].
 FDA (2024).
 Medium credibility.

 Regarding the use of hydromorphone hydrochloride PO (also known as Dilaudid, Dilaudid) in patients with intermittent hemodialysis:

 - Reduce starting dose.
 - Titrate to response.
 Monitor for neuroexcitation.